Veterinary Public Health Program

 Reader (4.x or less), document functionality may be reduced.

-influenza H3N2 has been circulating in southern China
+been circulating in dogs in southern China and South

-So far in 2015, seven rabid bats have been found.
+So far in 2015, twenty-one rabid bats have been found.

 When was rabies first detected in Los Angeles County?